 But Theresa May didn’t consult me on the timing of the election.
 I had to just swing into action, and learn as I went along.
 I know lots of people who love this kind of thing.
 Getting going, not really knowing what they’re doing and winging it.
 But it’s not really me.
 It increased my stress levels and caused me to have to correct some mistakes after we’d gone live.

 Crowdfunder lesson two – working with video makers

 I’ve actually done a lot of work with different filmmakers before, so I should have been well equipped to know how to handle this.
 Some of my previous learning, however, went out of the window because we were in such a big hurry.

-The bit that I didn’t think through enough, was how I was going to be effectively directing the film.
-In fact, on the day of the filmmaking, I was only going to pop in for 10 minutes to say hi and get them started, but I ended up spending the whole afternoon, kneeling at Caroline Lucas’s feet and holding a reflector!
+The bit that I didn’t think through was how I was going to be effectively directing the film.
+In fact, on the day of the filmmaking, I was only going to pop in for 10 minutes to say hi and get them started.
+I ended up spending the whole afternoon, kneeling at Caroline Lucas’s feet and holding a reflector!

-I also should have taken some photos of us making the film, to put on social media and get some excitement going beforehand.
+I should have taken some photos of us making the film.
+These would go on social media and build some excitement beforehand.

 Even if you’re paying lots of money for your video to be made, do give yourself the job of Executive Producer or Director, and think through the film stage by stage.